 Carleton University: B.A.
 Hon 1989: Classical Studies

-As a Cultural Historian, I take an interdisciplinary approach to explore the Legacy of Classical Antiquity.
-My historical walking guides: Strolling Through Rome: The Definitive Walking Guide to the Eternal City (2015) and Strolling Through Florence: The Definitive Walking Guide to the Renaissance City (2018) take visitors step-by-step through the eras and areas of the cities to experience first-hand the sites and art that have played an enormous role in shaping Western Culture.
+Strolling Through Rome: The Definitive Walking Guide to the Eternal City (2015) and the companion walking guide Strolling Through Florence: The Definitive Walking Guide to the Renaissance City (2018) take visitors step-by-step through the eras and areas of the cities to experience first-hand the historical reception of Classical antiquity, from art and architecture to urban development.
 I lead tours throughout Italy and Europe on the Europe Unearthing the Past UGA Classics study abroad program and occasionally on UGA Cortona.
 Itineraries contextualize the reception and influence of ancient art and architecture from the medieval period to the present.
 The Parthenon Sculptures debate informs visits to the New Acropolis Museum in Athens, Greece and the British Museum in London.
-Tours also follow in the footsteps of Grand Tour visitors at ancient sites, museums, cemeteries, and villas to trace contemporary cultural exchanges and the collection of ancient art and the spread of Neoclassicism in Europe and North America.
+Tours also follow in the footsteps of Grand Tour visitors at ancient sites, museums, cemeteries, and villas to trace contemporary cultural resonances of the collection of ancient art and the legacy of Neoclassicism in Europe and North America.

 Archaic Latin Verse (Focus Publishing, 2nd edition: 2004) is a text and commentary edition of Latin verse from carmina to the historical epics of Livius, Naevius and Ennius, including selections from the earliest Roman tragedies and comedies, and fragments from the satires of Lucilius.
 Commentary notes contextualize the passages within their cultural contexts and anticipate their imitation by later dramatists and Augustan and Silver Epic poets with their own political and cultural agendas.